Laws of Chemical Combination Questions

 Related: Newton’s Laws of Motion – First, Second And Third Laws

-Ques.
-The percentage of copper and oxygen in samples of CuO obtained by different methods were found to be the same.
+The percentage of copper and oxygen in samples of CuO obtained by different methods was found to be the same.
 This illustrates the law of

 (a) Constant proportions